Kays-Somewhere/CTF-Write-Ups/DoD Cyber Sentinel 2025/Write Ups/Listening Post.md

 ---

-Inputting the hint into ChatGPT confirmed that the sound was a DTMF Sequence.
+Inputting the hint into ChatGPT confirmed that the sound was a Dual-Tone Multi-Frequency (DTMF) which are tones that represent numbers on a phone keypad.
 This time it had me try multimon-ng and provided a command to try and decode the file.

 > multimon-ng -t wav -a DTMF radio.wav